iterative/dvc.org/content/docs/command-reference/checkout.md

 The execution of `dvc checkout` does the following:

-- Scans the appropriate `dvc.lock` and `.dvc` files, to compare the hash values of their <abbr>outputs</abbr> against the actual files or directories in the workspace (similar to `dvc status`).
+- Uses the appropriate `dvc.lock` and `.dvc` files to compare the hash values of their <abbr>outputs</abbr> against the actual files or directories in the workspace (similar to `dvc status`).

+  > Outputs found in `dvc.yaml` but not in `dvc.lock` will be skipped, with a
+  > warning.

 - Missing data files or directories are restored from the cache.
 Those that don't match with any DVC-file are removed.
 See options `--force` and